In brief

 Beach restaurants: feet in the sand and seafood

 Beach restaurants are an institution on the French Riviera.
-In Sainte-Maxime, you will find around ten scattered along the coastline.
+In Sainte-Maxime, you will find around ten scattered along the coastline, mainly between La Nartelle and La Madrague.
 These establishments generally open from April to October and offer cuisine centred on seafood.
-Salads, grilled fish, seafood platters, mussels and chips: the menu is designed to accompany a beach day.
+Composed salads, whole grilled fish, seafood platters, mussels and chips: the menu is designed to accompany a beach day.

 The obvious advantage is the setting: eating with your feet in the sand, facing turquoise water, is an experience found nowhere else.
 However, these restaurants often charge high prices and have a limited menu.
 Quality varies greatly, and in peak season, the wait can be long without a reservation.
 Booking at least the day before is recommended, especially for weekend lunch between June and September.